 8. If Sample sizes indicated above in section 6 cannot be successfully secured in the field for 105k (red) 2-1/4” & larger bolts the following option to qualify the anchor bolt may be allowed and is preferred if meeting the criteria as follows:

 The following items will be checked for compliance during verification testing:

 Anchor Bolts: 1.
-Test for hardness and strength (proof loading)
+Test for strength (proof loading)